primecoderIN/job-portal/README.md

 Use below mentioned commands in two different terminals to evaluate this project.

-npm start and npm run json-server
+1. "npm start" to start react project
+2. "npm run json-server" to start fake Rest Api Server